aelata/asy-toybox/docs/visz.md

   '++' using 1:2:(abs(f($1 + I * $2))) with lines lc "black" nosurface
 ```

-* Lightweight and fast tool
+* Widely used, lightweight, and fast tool
 * Noticeable color streaks with non-uniform HSV color space
 * Unavailability of a method for drawing the isoline of argument